 Some 27,000 years ago, when the Cosquer artists were at work on the walls of the cave, sea level was about a hundred meters lower than it is today.
 The coastline was located 10 kilometres further to the south and the landscape was reminiscent of present-day Norway.
 Men were few; but antelopes, giant stags, horses, small penguins called auks, bison and aurochs abounded.

 Today, the entrance to the Grotte Cosquer is 37 metres below sea level in one of the Calanques, the small Mediterranean fjords that dent the coastline between Marseille and Cassis.

 Like Lascaux in southwestern France, or Altamira in nearby Spain, the cave was a place of magic and worship.
-Rock, or "parietal", art is the prehistoric equivalent to statues, paintings and stained glass windows in present-day cathedrals.
+Rock, or "parietal," art is the prehistoric equivalent to statues, paintings and stained glass windows in present-day cathedrals.
 "The Cosquer Cave," say archaeologists Jean Courtin and Jean Clottes, "was probably one of the most important sanctuaries of the Upper Palaeolithic."
-27 000 years ago in what is now Provence, men gathered there, in the entrails of the Earth, to communicate with the spirits and forces of Nature.
+Some 27,000 years ago in what is now Provence, men gathered there, in the entrails of the Earth, to communicate with the spirits and forces of Nature.

 Over the past millennia, nearly four-fifths of the sanctuary were submerged, and the artwork erased through corrosion or algae growth.
 What remains, though, is enough to make us marvel at the talent of these Palaeolithic artists.